YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 This command transitions a propagating originating instance to an originating instance without bringing down the Journal Pool.

 With neither -rootprimary nor -propagateprimary specified, YottaDB uses a default value of -propagateprimary for the passive Source Server startup command (mupip replic -source -start -passive) and the deactivate qualifier (mupip replicate -source -deactivate).
 YottaDB uses a default value of -rootprimary for the mupip replicate -source -start -secondary=... and the mupip replic -source -activate commands.
-These default values make the replication script simpler for users who are planning to limit themselves to one originating instance and multiple replicating instance (without any further replicating instances downstream).
+These default values make the replication script simpler for users who are planning to limit themselves to one originating instance and multiple replicating instances (without any further replicating instances downstream).

 .. parsed-literal::
    $ export gtm_repl_instance=multisite.repl